sadatdaniel/TinyEpub/README.md

   * Install Elixir on your system.
 You can follow the instuctions here [`Elixir Installation Guide`](https://elixir-lang.org/install.html)
   * Load the project and install dependencies with `mix deps.get`
-  * Start an IEx session in the project with `iex -S mix`
-  * Now pass the path of your Epub directory or Epub file you would love to compress
+  * Now pass the path of your Epub directory or Epub file you would love to compress with `mix run -e "TinyEpub.init" -- "/home/user/folder"`

 ## Note